lanylow/rbxfpsunlocker-osx/README.md

 # rbxfpsunlocker-osx - UI [![License](https://img.shields.io/badge/License-GPL3.0-green.svg)](https://github.com/lanylow/rbxfpsunlocker-osx/blob/main/LICENSE) ![OS](https://img.shields.io/badge/OS-macOS-green.svg) [![Github All Releases](https://img.shields.io/github/downloads/lanylow/rbxfpsunlocker-osx/total.svg)]()

+### This UI branch does not work as of late and needs to be updated.
+I currently lack a Mac so make a pull request if you want.

 The first Roblox FPS unlocker for macOS.
 This UI branch is the first major update to the FPS unlocker.
 This has been tested and working both on Intel-based Macs and on M1 Macs using Rosetta 2.
 This update features a new user interface, along with features such as scanning for Roblox and automatically setting the FPS cap.
 If you want a lighter command line interface then go to the [main](https://github.com/lanylow/rbxfpsunlocker-osx/tree/main) branch.

 ## Setup